lecaobaophuc0912/nativescript-mpchart/README.md

 Gets or sets min value of Axis.
 * **xAxisMaxValue, leftAxisMaxValue, rightAxisMaxValue** - *number*
 Gets or sets max value of Axis.
+* **leftAxisFormatter, rightAxisFormatter** - *YAxisFormatterInterface*
+Gets or sets formatter value for left and right Axis.
+Now, the plugin support two type is:  "Int" | "Float".
+Default value not format it show like input.
+SEE DETAIL IN DEMO.
+* **font** - *string* - only iOS - this is Name of Font Name Gets or sets font of all text in chart such as legend text, axis label text, description text, value in line text..etc.etc...
+To use it you need add file .ttf from app/fonts/font-name.ttf.
+WATCH DETAIL IN DEMO.

 ### Method
 * **resetZoomLineChart()** - *Function -> void*